Get in Touch

 Requirements

-• Experience with REST APIs or CLI tools
+• Experience working with REST APIs or CLI tools

 • Familiarity with LLM concepts and the fundamentals of prompt engineering